 You are here:

-The Baltimore Office of Promotion & The Arts and Jubilee Arts announced the return of Art @ Work, the five-week mural artist apprenticeship program for Baltimore City youth enrolled in Youth Works, returned for a second summer in 2016 with Art @ Work: Upton took place in summer of 2016.
+Art @ Work, the five-week mural artist apprenticeship program for Baltimore City youth enrolled in Youth Works, returned for a second summer in 2016 with Art @ Work: Upton.
 In addition to working alongside professional artists to create murals and mosaics in their community, youth from the Upton area participated in professional development and skill-building workshops led by various local organizations.
-Launched as a pilot program last summer through a partnership between the Baltimore Office of Promotion & The Arts and Jubilee Arts, Art @ Work employed dozens of youth from the Sandtown-Winchester neighborhood.
+Launched as a pilot program in Summer 2015 through a partnership between the Baltimore Office of Promotion & The Arts and Jubilee Arts, Art @ Work employed dozens of youth from the Sandtown-Winchester neighborhood in its inaugural year.

 This year, eight teams comprised of a lead artist, an artist intern, and ten youth apprentices created public art projects along the Pennsylvania Avenue cultural corridor at sites including the Shake & Bake Family Fun Center, The Avenue Market, Sissy’s Seafood, Lafayette Market, Crazy Beauty Mart, Etting & Wilson Park, Eutaw Marshburn Elementary School and the 1900 block of Division street.
 The lead artists are Julie Horton, Ignacio Mariño Larrique, Megan Lewis, Herb Massie, Gary Mullen, Iandry Randriamandroso, Ernest Shaw, Jr. and Mike Thomas.
 Each team will be led through the entire mural making process, from canvassing community residents for design inspiration, to public design presentations, to conducting trolley tours of their finished projects.

 “I appreciate the energy and optimism embodied in the Art @ Work initiative in the Upton/Avenue Market area,” said Robert Thomas, executive director of the Baltimore Public Markets Corp.
 “These young artists are developing their talents while learning the more comprehensive soft skills of community engagement.
 If ever there was a time for positive youthful engagement in the life of the Upton community and of the Avenue Market in particular, that time is now.”